ModelFront docs > ModelFront API docs

 How to use the ModelFront API

-To get your API access token and code samples, create an account at console.modelfront.com and click on API.
+To get your API access token and code samples, sign in at console.modelfront.com and click on the API tab.

 /predict